snowolf/convert-sagemaker-build-in-ssd-model-to-local-depolyable/README.md

-# convert-sagemaker-build-in-ssd-model-to-local-depolyable
+# Convert SageMaker Build-in SSD Model to Local Depolyable Model

+This demo shows how to convert a SageMaker build in algorithm SSD model to a deployable model in MXNet environment.

-Read from **Convert MXNet to a deployable model**
+If you only care how to convert the model, you can read from **Convert MXNet to a deployable model**.